devone-consulting/webstart/README.md

 3. Go to webstart/keystore to generate your own keystore.
 Password must be "password"
 4. Execute build.bat
 5. Find the webstart.war at "webstart/webstart/build/libs"
-6. Copy webstart.war to your Tomcat directory inside the directory "webapps"
+6. Copy webstart.war to your Tomcat directory inside "webapps"
 7. Start Tomcat
 9. Execute startMyApp.bat